all

 What are the pros of the Gulet Charter?

-Gulets offer very comfortable accommodation in air-conditioned en-suite cabins, with enough storage space for your belongings and guests saloon with bar.
-In addition, there are many outdoor spaces; an aft deck with an al-fresco dining table and a front deck covered with sun pads.
+Gulets offer comfortable accommodation in air-conditioned en-suite cabins, with enough storage space for your belongings and a guest's saloon with a bar.
+In addition, there are many outdoor spaces: an aft deck with an al-fresco dining table and a front deck covered with sun pads.
 More luxury gulets have a Jacuzzi, and some have a sauna.

 Gulets are fully crewed boats, meaning every detail of your sailing trip is covered.
 Depending on the size and the charter price, there can be 3-7 crew members.

-Chartering a private gulet, you have the freedom to choose your cruising itinerary and, of course, in agreement with the captain.
-In Croatia, you can charter a gulet from Split, Trogir, Dubrovnik, Zadar, Istria.
-However, most of the gulet fleet is in Split and Dubrovnik and is also available for one-way charters.
+Chartering a private gulet allows you to choose your cruising itinerary and, of course, be in agreement with the captain.
+You can hire a gulet from Split, Trogir, Dubrovnik, Zadar, and Istria in Croatia.
+However, most of the Gulet fleet is in Split and Dubrovnik and is also available for one-way charters.

 Gulets are a perfect choice for larger families and groups of friends.
-Gulets are stocked with water sports amenities like a stand-up paddleboard, kayak, fishing and snorkeling equipment, water skies, tender boat.
+Gulets have water sports amenities like a stand-up paddleboard, kayak, fishing and snorkeling equipment, water skis, and a tender boat.
 Of course, the list of extra equipment depends on the size and price.
-More luxury gulets have Jet Ski, sea scooters, etc.
+More luxury gulets have Jet ski, sea scooters, etc.

 gulet-charter-croatia-morning-star.jpg